chclaus/dt/README.md

           dt [command]

         Available Commands:
-          base64      Encodes or decodes a string to base64 representation date        Basic date operations
+          base64      Encodes or decodes a string to it's base64 representation date        Basic date operations
           hash        Hashes an arbitrary input with different hash algorithms help        Help about any command